1. Academic Validation

 Abstract

 Circadian disruption aggravates age-related decline and mortality.
 However, it remains unclear whether circadian enhancement can retard aging in mammals.
-We previously reported that the small molecule Nobiletin (NOB) activates ROR (retinoid acid receptor-related orphan receptor) nuclear receptors to potentiate circadian oscillation and protect against metabolic dysfunctions.
+We previously reported that the small molecule Nobiletin (NOB) activates ROR (retinoid acid receptor-related Orphan Receptor) nuclear receptors to potentiate circadian oscillation and protect against metabolic dysfunctions.
 Here we show that NOB significantly improves metabolic fitness in naturally aged mice fed with a regular diet (RD).
 Furthermore, NOB enhances healthy aging in mice fed with a high-fat diet (HF).
 In HF skeletal muscle, the NOB-ROR axis broadly activates genes for mitochondrial respiratory chain complexes (MRCs) and fortifies MRC activity and architecture, including Complex II activation and supercomplex formation.
 These mechanisms coordinately lead to a dichotomous mitochondrial optimization, namely increased ATP production and reduced ROS levels.
 Together, our study illustrates a focal mechanism by a clock-targeting pharmacological agent to optimize skeletal muscle mitochondrial respiration and promote healthy aging in metabolically stressed mammals.

 Figures